-Sign #4: Trouble Climbing Stairs (or Keeping Up on the Tennis Court)
+Sign #4: Trouble Climbing Stairs (or Keeping Up on the Pickleball Court)

 The glutes are a powerful, thick, and fibrous muscle, Holland says.
 As such, they play a major role in generating power.
 If you look at sprinters, gymnasts, football players, and other power athletes, you’ll notice they all have noticeably strong behinds.

 Your daily to-do list may not require you to chase wide receivers, but it surely involves climbing stairs, going for walks, or playing tennis with friends.
 All of these activities require power, and power requires strong glutes.